Threshold corrections to the MSSM finite-temperature Higgs potential: Introduction

 Numerical high-precision Monte Carlo simulations on the lattice \cite{montecarlo} have been developed and applied to MSSM in connection with the infrared problem \cite{irproblem} inherent to all analyses based on the effective potentials.
 Infrared divergences appear in the integration over bosonic static ($\omega_0=$0) Matsubara modes, which in the loop expansion for the three-dimensional momentum space correspond to the intermediate massless bosons.
 The non-perturbative investigations of the problem have been performed in the framework of high-temperature dimensional reduction \cite{KajLaiRumSha1995,dimred}, when an effective three-dimensional MSSM with the same Green's functions as in the four-dimensional MSSM for the light bosons is constructed \cite{laine, losada, cline} by integrating out perturbatively the non-static modes.
 The corrections from squarks and gauge bosons are introduced after the reduction to the three-dimensional model.

-In order to cover the temperature range from very low temperatures to the temperatures of the order of critical, in our analysis we are using different approach developed in \cite{physrev, echaya} for the general (non-temperature) two-Higgs doublet potential with complex-valued parameters $\mu^2_{12}$, $\lambda_5$, $\lambda_6$ and $\lambda_7$, which violates the CP-invariance explicitly.
-However, in this publication we consider a simplified situation of the Higgs potential in the CP conserving limit (the imaginary parts of the effective parameters $\lambda_{5,6,7}$ and $\mu^2_{12}$ are taken to be zero).
-The full MSSM effective potential in the generic $\Phi_1$, $\Phi_2$ basis has the form
+In order to cover the temperature range from very low temperatures to the temperatures of the order of critical, the following analysis uses an approach developed in \cite{physrev, echaya} for the general (non-temperature) two-Higgs doublet potential with complex-valued parameters $\mu^2_{12}$, $\lambda_5$, $\lambda_6$ and $\lambda_7$, which violates the CP-invariance explicitly.
+However, in this publication a simplified situation of the Higgs potential in the CP conserving limit is considered (the imaginary parts of the effective parameters $\lambda_{5,6,7}$ and $\mu^2_{12}$ are taken to be zero).
+Full MSSM effective potential in the generic $\Phi_1$, $\Phi_2$ basis has the form

 2mm where the background fields (vev's) are $\langle \Phi_1 \rangle=(0,v_1)/\sqrt{2}$ and $\langle \Phi_2 \rangle=(0,v_2)/\sqrt{2}$.
 The temperature corrections from squarks, both logarithmic and non-logarithmic (at the SUSY threshold) are incorporated to $\lambda_1,...\lambda_7$.
 In \cite{physrev, echaya} (see also \cite{other}) a nonlinear transformation for masses and mixing angles $\lambda_i=\lambda_i(\alpha,\beta,m_h,m_H,m_A,m_{H^\pm} \lambda_6,\lambda_7)$, $ \, i=1,...5$ to the Higgs bosons mass basis can be found for a general case ($h$,$H$ and $A$ are the neutral and $H^+$, $H^-$ are the charged Higgs bosons, $\alpha$ is the $h$-$H$ mixing angle, ${\tt tg}\beta=v_2/v_1$)